Quantum tunnelling without a barrier: Outlook and Conclusions

-The counter-intuitive nature of the tunnelling without a barrier makes it highly desirable to work towards experimental realisation of this phenomenon.
-For this to be feasible, we need to identify an observable for which the tunnel ionisation event at zero field produces detectable signatures.
-Then, naturally, we strive for a comparison both with solutions to the time-dependent Schrödinger equation (TDSE) and with experimental~data.
+Looking forward, the counter-intuitive nature of the tunnelling without a barrier makes it highly desirable to work towards experimental realisation of this phenomenon and, as a prerequisite, to identify an observable for which the tunnel ionisation event at zero field produces detectable signatures.
+Then, naturally, we aim for a comparison both with numerical simulations of the time-dependent Schrödinger equation (TDSE) and with experimental~data.
+TDSE simulations of this configuration, in particular, should be able to clarify to what extent the effects of the Coulomb potential, as well as the possibility of rescattering, play a role in the contribution of zero-field tunnelling events to observable signatures.
+Those observable signatures could be drawn, for example, from two-dimensional holographic interference patterns in photoelectron momentum spectra.

-As can be seen in \fig{fig:spectrumscaling}(a), the spectrum is typically dominated by orbit \labelD which disguises the effect of \labelB.
-One proposal to unveil the contribution of \labelB is therefore to `remove' \labelD.
-This can be achieved by performing a colour switchover from $\omega$ to $3 \omega$ and is computationally easily modelled by neglecting the contribution of saddle point \labelD from the summation in \eqref{eq:IPAsum}.
-However, even then, the tunnel ionisation event at zero field is too small to be detected in the spectrum directly.

-It remains an open question for now if the event shows a signature in holographic two-dimensional interference patterns, which generally arise when using the ellipticity of the driving field to steer electron trajectories time-dependently.
-Moreover, whether TDSE simulations that take into account the effects of the Coulomb potential as well as the possibility of rescattering are able to isolate the contribution of the zero-field tunnelling event is still unclear.
-Lastly, performing a colour switchover in the driving field of HHG raises similar questions to the ones addressed here for ATI.
+Lastly, performing a colour switchover in the context of HHG instead of ATI promises to show similar features to the ones described here, but it also offers the possibility to emphasise the role of the zero-field tunnelling event through the use of spatial interference and macroscopic phase-matching effects.